scc-digitalhub/validation-framework/server/README.md

 }
 ```

-If a document already exists with the same `project_id`, `experiment_id` and `run_id`, it will result in an error.
+If a document already exists with the same `projectId`, `experimentId` and `runId`, it will result in an error.

 ---

 ### Get document by ID (GET):

 ```
-localhost:8200/api/project/<project_id>/data-resource/<document_id>
+localhost:8200/api/project/<projectId>/data-resource/<documentId>
 ```
-* `project_id` - Path variable, ID of the project the document belongs to.
+* `projectId` - Path variable, ID of the project the document belongs to.
 If it does not match the project ID contained in the document, it will result in error.
-* `document_id` - Path variable, ID of the document you wish to retrieve.
+* `documentId` - Path variable, ID of the document you wish to retrieve.

 ---

 ### Get documents by project ID (GET)
 ```
-localhost:8200/api/project/<project_id>/data-resource?experiment_id=<experiment_id>&run_id=<run_id>&search=<search>
+localhost:8200/api/project/<projectId>/data-resource?experimentId=<experimentId>&runId=<runId>&search=<search>
 ```
-* `project_id` - Path variable, ID of the project.
+* `projectId` - Path variable, ID of the project.
-* `experiment_id` - *Optional* parameter, ID of the experiment.
+* `experimentId` - *Optional* parameter, ID of the experiment.
-* `run_id` - *Optional* parameter, ID of the run.
+* `runId` - *Optional* parameter, ID of the run.
 Unused for documents of type `experiment`.
 * `search` - *Optional* parameter, a case-insensitive, diacritics-insensitive keyword to filter results by.
-Looks for a match in the `experiment_name` field of entries.
+Looks for a match in the `experimentName` field of entries.
 For `artifact-metadata` documents only, the match may also be found in the `name` field instead.

 ---

 ### Update document (PUT)
 ```
-localhost:8200/api/project/<project_id>/data-resource/<document_id>
+localhost:8200/api/project/<projectId>/data-resource/<documentId>
 ```
-* `project_id` - Path variable, ID of the project the document belongs to.
+* `projectId` - Path variable, ID of the project the document belongs to.
 If it does not match the project ID contained in the document, it will result in error.
-* `document_id` - Path variable, ID of the document you wish to update.
+* `documentId` - Path variable, ID of the document you wish to update.

 The content of the body follows the same structure as the endpoint for creation, but no fields are mandatory.

-For any document except `artifact-metadata`: `experiment_id` and `run_id` cannot be changed, but if specified, the back-end will check that they indeed match the values of the document with the specified ID, and return an error if they don't.
+For any document except `artifact-metadata`: `experimentId` and `runId` cannot be changed, but if specified, the back-end will check that they indeed match the values of the document with the specified ID, and return an error if they don't.

 ---

 ### Delete document by ID (DELETE)
 ```
-localhost:8200/api/project/<project_id>/data-resource/<document_id>
+localhost:8200/api/project/<projectId>/data-resource/<documentId>
 ```
-* `project_id` - Path variable, ID of the project the document belongs to.
+* `projectId` - Path variable, ID of the project the document belongs to.
 If it does not match the project ID contained in the document, it will result in error.
-* `document_id` - Path variable, ID of the document you wish to delete.
+* `documentId` - Path variable, ID of the document you wish to delete.

 Keep in mind that if an `experiment` document is deleted, all related documents of types under it will also be deleted.
 As you'd expect, `project` documents will be unaffected, as they reside above `experiment`.